 The Trust’s Jane Austen collection can can be viewed at Winchester City Museum.
 The museum is well-worth a visit and you can see Jane’s manuscript, pelisse coat and tiny beaded purse up close.
 If you’d like to find out more about the Hampshire Cultural Trust and its work please visit the website.

-UPDATE – My exclusive Jane Austen-inspired beading kits are now available from the gift shops at: Jane Austen House Museum, The Willis Museum in Basingstoke and Winchester City Museum.
+UPDATE – My exclusive Jane Austen-inspired beading kits are now available online from my shop and from the gift shops at: Jane Austen House Museum, The Willis Museum in Basingstoke and Winchester City Museum.